 Seven (7) credits of Instrumental Ensemble are required.
-These credits can be completed by participation in MU140 University Band or MU145 Chamber Ensemble.
+These credits can be completed by participation in MU140 University Band or MU145 Chamber Ensemble options (Brass, Percussion, Strings, Woodwinds).
 Students are required to register for an instrumental ensemble 7 of the 8 semesters in which they are enrolled.